Blackbird Festival presents Taylor Mali

 joined by poets Chris August and Steve Mandes

-Howard County Poetry & Literature Society (HoCoPoLitSo), in partnership with Howard Community College’s Office of Student Life, English and World Languages Division, and Arts & Humanities Division, presents the annual Blackbird Poetry Festival on Thursday, April 24, 2014, at Howard Community College.
-The all-day event features readings by two-term National Poet Laureate Billy Collins, called “the most popular poet in America” by The New York Times along with workshops for HCC students by Bruce George, poet and co-founder of HBO’s Def Poetry Jam.
+Howard County Poetry & Literature Society (HoCoPoLitSo), in partnership with Howard Community College’s Office of Student Life, English and World Languages Division, and Arts & Humanities Division, presents the annual Blackbird Poetry Festival on Thursday, April 23, 2015, at Howard Community College.
+The all-day event features readings by Taylor Mali, Chris August, and Steve Mandes.
 The festival will also include readings by student poets from HCC and on-campus patrols by the Poetry Police, who will award individuals carrying a poem in recognition of national Poem in Your Pocket Day.

 Tickets to Nightbird are $50 for the first five rows in the center aisle and $30 for orchestra and balcony ($15 for students).
 Tickets can be purchased at http://www.brownpapertickets.com/event/523094 or www.hocopolitso.org.
 For more information, call HoCoPoLitSo at (443) 518-4568 or email firstname.lastname@example.org.

 Taylor Mali is a vocal advocate of teachers and the nobility of teaching, having himself spent nine years in the classroom teaching everything from English and history to math and S.A.T. test preparation.
 He has performed and lectured for teachers all over the world, and his 12-year long Quest for One Thousand Teachers, completed in April of 2012, helped create 1,000 new teachers through “poetry, persuasion, and perseverance,” an achievement Mali commemorated by donating 12″ of his hair to the American Cancer Society.